Difference Between Covariance and Correlation

 Correlation and covariance are very closely related to each other and yet they differ a lot.
 Covariance defines the type of interaction, but correlation defines not only the type but also the strength of this relationship.
 Due to this reason correlation is often termed as the special case of covariance.
 However, if one must choose between the two, most analysts prefer correlation as it remains unaffected by the changes in dimensions, locations, and scale.
 Also, since it is limited to a range of -1 to +1, it is useful to draw comparisons between variables across domains.
 However, an important limitation is that both these concepts measure the only linear relationship.

-This has been a guide to the Correlation vs Covariance.
-Here we discuss the top 5 differences between Correlation and Covariance along with infographics and comparison table.
+This has been a guide to the Covariance vs Correlation.
+Here we discuss the top 5 differences between Covariance and Correlation along with infographics and comparison table.
 You may also have a look at the following articles –